B0-B/Mutombo-Project/README.md

 # Dev Status

 - [ ] Make moving containers collapsible
 - [ ] Add menu bar for style control to moving containers
+- [x] Add chart for request/blocking statistics to stats container
-- [ ] Add statistics container in dashboard
+- [x] Add statistics container in dashboard
-- [ ] Finish blocklist container in dashboard
+- [x] Finish blocklist container in dashboard
-- [ ] Add labels like "ad","phishing" etc. to blocklist objects - this will allow to categorize how a request is blocked by label.
+- [x] Add labels like "ad","phishing" etc. to blocklist objects - this will allow to categorize how a request is blocked by label.
 - [x] Basic API and config synchronization.
 - [x] Basic Container Mechanics in UI.